Ramón Saadi

+Life and career

 Born in San Fernando del Valle de Catamarca to a father of Syrian descent, Saadi studied law at the University of Buenos Aires, graduating in 1977.
 He was president of the Peronist youth wing of Catamarca, and in 1982 was named editor of the newspaper La Voz.

 Saadi was elected governor of Catamarca in 1983.
 In 1987, after his term expired, he was elected Senator and was succeeded as governor by his own father, Vicente Saadi.
 The elder Saadi died in 1988, however, and Ramón Saadi returned to Catamarca to be elected governor once again.
 The 1990 murder of María Soledad Morales by two youths whose fathers were linked to Governor Saadi led to a national outcry, and ultimately to the governor's removal by federal intervention on 28 April 1991.

 Saadi was, despite the controversy, elected to the Argentine Chamber of Deputies that September, and was twice re-elected, serving until 2003.
 He was returned to the Senate that year, as part of the Front for Victory caucus of President Néstor Kirchner, although having been previously an ally of Carlos Menem.
 His term expired on 10 December 2009.

 Saadi died on 9 February 2023, at the age of 74.